Tuanku Muhriz's Anti-Corruption Stance

 Faisal Tehrani’s question is an important one to ask.

-Tuanku Muhriz’s anti-corruption stance is not background detail.
-It is central to understanding the crisis.
+Tuanku Muhriz’s anti-corruption stance is has been central to understanding the crisis.
 In January 2026, just three months before the declaration was issued, he delivered a public speech describing corruption as the foremost enemy of justice and trust, and expressed direct disappointment at those who continue to support individuals convicted of serious corruption charges.
 He called on them to reflect on their values.
 The speech was remarkable for its directness.
 Malaysian rulers do not routinely speak this way.

 The question of who benefits from his removal is therefore not abstract.
 A ruler who publicly names the protection of corrupt individuals as a moral failure, and who holds the constitutional authority that Tuanku Muhriz holds, is not a neutral figure in a landscape where corruption prosecutions and political power intersect.

-Faisal Tehrani does not name names.
-He does not need to.
+Faisal Tehrani does not name names, because he does not need to.
 The arithmetic of the state assembly, the identity of the parties pressing hardest for change, and the documented record of the individuals at the centre of this crisis are matters of public record.
 Readers can draw their own conclusions.

 The proverb Faisal Tehrani invokes in his column, biar mati anak jangan mati adat, is often translated as “better that a child die than that adat die.”
 Its real meaning is simpler: the rule of law must be upheld regardless of who stands before it.
 A ruler who lives that principle is a specific kind of obstacle to a specific kind of interest.